nickpoz97/automated-insulin-pump/README.md

 ### Starting from a low sugar level, user ignores display
 * sugar is below a certain bound (but not in a dangerous state), but the user ignores the information
-* Normal flow 1
-	* sugar level is low but not in hypoglycemia and is stable
 * Normal flow 2
-	* sugar level is low but not in hypoglycemia and is decreasing
+	* sugar level is low but not in hypoglycemia
 * Bad situation
-	* sugar level is in hypoglycemia level and is decreasing Ending
+	* sugar level is in hypoglycemia level and is decreasing
+* Ending
 	* Display should indicate every information

 ### Sugar level is dangerously high (hyperglycemia)